ronnie-rios/context-demo/README.md

 ```

 ## Step 5 - updating the global state
-- Import the context and `useContext` hook, we will also need the `useState` hook since our component will have an input
+- Import the context and `useContext` hook, we will also need the `useState` hook since our component will have an input.

 ```js
 import { useState } from "react";